genomescan-bioinformatics/pacbam/README.md

 ## Multi-platform binaries and Docker/Singularity containers

 Binaries for Linux, macOS and Windows platforms can be found in folder `binaries`.
-Docker container can be found at ...
-Singularity container can be found at ...
+PaCBAM is containerized from Docker and Singularity hubs.

 ## Compilation from source code